Norm rooster at Farm Sanctuary

 But there is hope.

-In recent years, science has confirmed the inhumane and disastrous impact of animal agriculture.
-The result is the beginning of a new food economy based on plants—not animals—and the spark of a cultural awakening.
+Science has confirmed the inhumane and disastrous impacts of animal agriculture.
+The result is the beginning of a new, plant-based food systeme rooted in compassion—one that serves animals, people, and the planet.

 what we do